The shadowy forces haunting Ghanaian industrialisation

 Quite apart from the fact that the Fourth Estate is a media organisation one usually takes seriously, many of the causes taken up by activist think tanks like ACEP and IMANI, with which this author is affiliated, often begin as inquiries by journalists seeking research support or as leaks by unhappy insiders unable to go public for fear of retribution.

-On this occasion, however, the Fourth Estate wasn’t looking for research support.
+On this occasion, however, Fourth Estate wasn’t really looking for research support.
 They just wanted a quote.
-They had been investigating a tax exemption package granted a hotel project under Ghana’s 1 District 1 Factory (1D1F) project, and were sure of their grounds but needed someone in the policy space to underscore a point or two in the classic mode of quality journalism.
+They had been investigating a tax exemption package granted a hotel project under Ghana’s 1 District 1 Factory (1D1F) policy, and were sure of their grounds but needed someone in the policy space to underscore a point or two in the classic mode of quality journalism.

 This author thus faithfully recited the conventional wisdom against the practice of government officials and state institutions taking policies enacted with very noble objectives and bastardising them to suit narrow, parochial, interests.
 Why should a hotel be granted tax exemptions through a policy meant to industrialise a country?
 And a very high-end hotel in one of the poshest enclaves in Accra – the Airport Residential Area – saturated with high-end hotels at that?

-They couldn’t find any details in Ghana’s corporate register on the entity, nor of any entity bearing the name of the hotel it is building, for which reason it has been deemed worthy of ~$3.919 million (nearly 50 million GHS) in tax exemptions.

-When the first part of the Fourth Estate’s piece came out, the shady identity element was so intriguing that this author considered digging into the affair but, alas, a full plate did not allow it.
+When the first part of the Fourth Estate’s piece came out, the “shady identity” angle was so intriguing that this author considered digging into the affair but, alas, a full plate did not allow it.
 In the second part, however, there was a reference to his suggestion of the possibility of the name used in the Parliamentary proceedings being a “trading” rather than the legally incorporated name, a point disputed by another analyst.
 So, it was time to dig.

 The digging continues, but the mound of dirt piling up is not pretty.
 First, to clear the issue of the non-existence of the entity.
 As suspected, it does exist.
 Just that the Parliamentary records misspelt the name with an extraneous hyphen guaranteeing the kind of results the Fourth Estate got.